jake-w-liu/DifferentiableMoM.jl/docs/src/appendices/reading-path.md

 ## Path A: New to Computational EM

+**Prerequisite check**: If you need refreshers on vector calculus, complex numbers, or linear algebra, start with [Mathematical Prerequisites](appendices/mathematical-prerequisites.md).

 1. Getting Started
 2. Part I — Foundations (all chapters)
 3. Part II — Package Fundamentals